OmereGithub/udacity_intromachinelearning/README.md

 Udacity files provided to allow me carry out this project:

 - **enron61702insiderpay.pdf:** Financial data of Enron employees
-- **final_project_dataset.pkl** Pickle file containing structured financial and email data for each employee in this study
+- **final_project_dataset.pkl:** Pickle file containing structured financial and email data for each employee in this study
 - **./tools/feature_format.py:** Contains helper functions that extract features from the provided dataset
 - **tester.py:** Run this code to confirm that the created final algorithm meets Udacity's minimum performance requirements